 At the close of 2016 food shortages have worsened, the difficult dichotomy of knowing injustice exists without being able to effectively do anything about it, has increasingly become a very contemporary condition of our times.
 Reposting a tweet, to some extent, spreads this ‘ineffectiveness’ on social media, so that even by raising awareness, we are at the same time raising levels of the condition which afflicts all of us, who are not working directly for these causes.

-Punctured by sounds of empty stomach rumbling, the piece explores a limbo we are in when regarding reposting.
-Are we helping by scrolling and reposting, is it wholly ineffective or are we essentially working to numb people to the despair of others altogether, while passing on to our followers the stress of knowing they too are doing nothing directly to help, passing on the pain this schism incurs.
+Punctured by sounds of a stomach rumbling, the piece explores the limbo we are in, as regards ‘reposting’.
+Doess scrolling and reposting help, or is it wholly ineffective or are we essentially working to numb people to the despair of others altogether, while passing on to our followers the stress of knowing they too are doing nothing directly to help, passing on the pain this schism incurs.

 “Last year, unspeakable images of Madaya’s suffering emerged in the media and we hoped that would trigger action to finally bring lifesaving aid into the town,” said Elise Baker of PHR.
 But UN humanitarian convoys that finally reached Madaya failed to provide the population with enough food, medicine and medical equipment.
 Dozens of Madaya’s residents died because of these failures.
 And each day under siege brings the rest of Madaya’s population one day closer to death.”

-Variations for a Space and its History – an Art Dubai commission for the not-for-profit ‘Commissions’ section, 2015 by Fari Bradley and Chris Weaver.
+Variations for a Space and its History – an Art Dubai commission for the not-for-profit ‘Commissions’ section, 2015 by Bradley-Weaver (Fari Bradley and Chris Weaver).

 The tones of the space resonate and flux continually, interrupted by tones from an imagined architecture, a past ‘reality’ on the very same spot.
 Here the untrained voices join in an almost feral improvisation with the tones of the architecture, making use of the acoustics of the space and referring to the immovability of the ‘presence’ of the spot, despite man’s transient constructs, continual since the beginning of time.
 The work is an iteration of a piece previously performed for the International Symposium of Electronic Art, Dubai 2015.